Maximum entanglement of mixed symmetric states under unitary transformations: Symmetric two-qubit states

-The central question presented in the introduction can now be reformulated as follows: For a symmetric two-qubit mixed state $\rho_S$, what is the maximum entanglement that can be obtained by a global unitary transformation $U_S \in SU(3)$ that leaves the symmetric sector invariant ? \\ The answer to this question and the main result of this paper is stated by the following theorem: \begin{theorem} Let $\rho_S$ be a symmetric two-qubit state with spectrum $\tau_1 \geq \tau_2 \geq \tau_3$.
+The central question presented in the introduction can now be reformulated as follows: For a symmetric two-qubit mixed state $\rho_S$, what is the maximum entanglement that can be obtained by a global unitary transformation $U_S \in SU(3)$ that leaves the symmetric sector invariant ? \\ The answer to this question is stated by the following theorem: \begin{theorem} Let $\rho_S$ be a symmetric two-qubit state with spectrum $\tau_1 \geq \tau_2 \geq \tau_3$.
 It holds that